 This Romanian potato salad - salata orientala - is the one potato salad my grandmother used to make a lot, the only one she ever made, I think.
-Everybody in Romania makes it, you could call this Romanian potato salad a national dish.
+Everybody in Romania makes it; you could call this Romanian potato salad a national dish.

 What are the best potatoes for potato salad?

 There are so many sorts of potatoes out there; how do you know which ones are best for salad?

-Well, the easiest answer would be: definitely NOT floury potatoes, this kind of potatoes will fall apart when cooked and the salad will be a mess.
+Well, the easiest answer would be: definitely NOT floury potatoes; these kinds of potatoes will fall apart when cooked, and the salad will be a mess.
 Floury potatoes are best when making mashed potatoes or baked potatoes, for instance.
-You can also use them to make creamy soups, gnocchi or potato dumplings.
+You can also use them to make creamy soups, gnocchi, or potato dumplings.

-Use a waxy sort of potatoes for potato salad.
+Use a waxy sort of potato for potato salad.
 They contain less starch than floury potatoes and will keep their shape best when cooked.
 Look for red potatoes, new or fingerling potatoes.
-Waxy potatoes are also suitable for roasting, boiling, gratins or casseroles.
+Waxy potatoes are also suitable for roasting, boiling, gratins, or casseroles.

 The in-between type or all-purpose potatoes could be used as well.
 They have a medium starch content and can be used for pretty much anything.
-These are the sort of potatoes I buy most of the times, I always have some in the cellar.
+These are the sort of potatoes I buy most of the time; I always have some in the cellar.